SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Input and Output

 The input for functions that expect it will be passed as valid parameters.
-The output from functions should be their **return** value.
+The output should be their **return** value.

-## Constrains
+## Constraints

 Structure your code as an **IIFE**.